lstefano71/DyalogHmonClient/.clinerules/Instructions.md

 ### Documentation

 - The main Product Requirements Document (PRD) is located at `docs/hmonclient-prd.md`. **Always consult this file for the definitive scope, goals, and API for the library.**
-- After every task, make sure to upgrade the memory bank
+- After every task, make sure to upgrade the memory bank and the todo.md

 ### Preferences